 Seaweed Solution to Stress Resistance

-Of the biofertilisers, the common cold-water seaweed Ascophyllum nodosum is recognised for its ability to promote plant growth and development at germination and increase resistance to biotic or abiotic stresses.
+Of the biofertilizers, the common cold-water seaweed Ascophyllum nodosum is recognized for its ability to promote plant growth and development at germination and increase resistance to biotic or abiotic stresses.
 This seaweed in naturally rich in many nutrients and beneficial enzymes.
 These substances are all easily extracted from the seaweed.

 The extract is highly versatile and can be used as a seed treatment, foliar spray, drench, or in fertigation.
-The response of crops to applications of this biofertiliser is clear and sustained: better growth, increased nutrient absorption, stimulated antioxidant system, activation of defence mechanisms, and greater resilience to stress whether that be from water shortage, excess heat, or salinity.
+The response of crops to applications of this biofertilizer is clear and sustained: better growth, increased nutrient absorption, stimulated antioxidant system, activation of defense mechanisms, and greater resilience to stress whether that be from water shortage, excess heat, or salinity.